xblax/flashforge_ad5m_klipper_mod/README.md

 - [Audio](https://pypi.org/project/ff-adm5-audio/) via buzzer (can play simple Midis)
 - [LCD backlight](https://pypi.org/project/ff-ad5m-backlight/) control
 - Automatic USB flash drive mounting
+- Automatic MCU firmware update for updated klipper
 - "Dual boot" with stock Flashforge software

 All features of the mod run directly on the printer built-in system (Allwinner T113-S3 with 128MB RAM).
 No additional hardware is required.

 ## Getting Started

-Download test latest [Release Build](https://github.com/xblax/flashforge_ad5m_klipper_mod/releases) and read through the documentation for [Installation](docs/INSTALL.md) and [Slicing](docs/SLICING.md).
+Download the latest [Release Build](https://github.com/xblax/flashforge_ad5m_klipper_mod/releases) and read through the documentation for [Installation](docs/INSTALL.md) and [Slicing](docs/SLICING.md).
 Also make yourself familiar with the [Uninstall](docs/UNINSTALL.md) methods, to get rid of the mod if you don't like it.

 The Klipper Mod for AD5M (Pro) is currently provided in three variants:
 - Default headless variant without an on-screen GUI control application